In the series “Job Profiles”, we talk to various members of the InterNations team about their position and the work they do.

 Doing this was a bit like several jobs rolled into one: data warehouse architect, ETL developer, business analyst, data engineer, and data scientist at the same time.
 This is really something cool about InterNations.

 Tell me something about you that your colleagues might not know yet.

-I once organized the European Championship in speed-cubing — solving a Rubik’s cube as fast as possible.
+I once organized the European Championship in speedcubing — solving a Rubik’s cube as fast as possible.
 It used to be one of my hobbies at university: being a student is definitely a good time to start such things!
 Everyone is probably familiar with a Rubik’s cube and has at least tried to solve it.
 There are also people who like to figure out ways of doing this as fast as possible.
-Some other fans and I, we started organizing competitions for this in Wroclaw.
+Some other enthusiasts and I, we started organizing competitions for this in Wroclaw.

 How long does it take you to solve a Rubik’s cube?

 Well, that was nine years ago, and I’ve probably forgotten half of the algorithms by now.
 But my official personal best was 14.41 seconds.
 The current world record is less than 3.5 seconds, though!
 I’m no longer into speedcubing, but I’m still in touch with a few friends I made that way and I have very fond memories of that time.